jaremgit/egg-leaderboard/README.md

 duration of a single request.
 They are never logged, stored in KV, or committed to git - only the resulting public leaderboard fields (name, score, rank, which are already visible in-game and on this site) are persisted.
+Any EID saved for auto-fill convenience (the "saved IDs" feature) is stored **only in your own browser's local storage** — it is never sent anywhere except back to this site's own submission Worker when you actively choose to submit.

+## Contributing / feedback

+Since this was largely AI-assisted and I'm not an experienced developer, feedback on code quality, security, or architecture is especially welcome — please open an issue or PR rather than assuming something was done a particular way for a good reason.
+It might just be an oversight.